garogum/lensedb/README.md

 ![2 plot figure](/multiplot.png?raw=true "Overview and elements/groups plots")

 # Notes
 Data was filtered to only include the top 10 most represented lens mounts from the set, which are:
 `lensmounts = ['Canon EF','Nikon F (FX)','Sony/Minolta Alpha','Micro Four Thirds','Pentax KAF','Nikon F (DX)','Canon EF-S','Leica M','Sony E','Four Thirds']`
-The scatterplot data was filtered to only include lenses of non-null weight < 5000 (g, so 5kg), which filters out about 30 lenses.
+The scatterplot data was filtered to only include lenses of non-null weight < 5000 (g, so 5kg), which filters out 8 lenses (see aux info section for details).
 The larger the dots, the more lenses with that number of elements in them

 # Usage